PMK89/Biomni/README.md

 export AWS_REGION="us-east-1" # optional, defaults to us-east-1 for Bedrock
-export GEMINI_API_KEY="YOUR_GEMINI_API_KEY" #optional if you want to use a gemini model export GROQ_API_KEY="YOUR_GROQ_API_KEY" # Optional: set this to use models served by Groq export LLM_SOURCE="Groq" # Optional: set this to use models served by Groq
+export GEMINI_API_KEY="YOUR_GEMINI_API_KEY" #optional if you want to use a gemini model export GROQ_API_KEY="YOUR_GROQ_API_KEY" # Optional: set this to use models served by Groq

 ```
 </details>